textbook/express-msgpack/README.md

     Express app using the middleware

-There is also a `smoke/` directory containing smoke tests for a deployed version of the package, used by `smoke.sh`.
+There is also a `smoke/` directory containing smoke tests for a deployed version of the package, used by `bin/smoke.sh`.

 [Express]: https://expressjs.com/
 [Jest]: https://jestjs.io/